Motorola Type II: Status bits

 SmartNet systems also added a scanning feature, called "Priority Monitor," which permitted priority scanning of talkgroups.
 The subscriber radio has the choice of selecting two priority talkgroups (one high and one low priority in addition to eight non-priority talkgroups).
 When the radio is in the middle of a voice call it is continually receiving sub-audible data on the voice channel indicating the talkgroup activity on the other channels of the system.
 If a talkgroup ID appears which is seen as a higher priority than the active call, the radio will switch back to the control channel to look for the late entry data word indicating which channel to tune to.

 This voice channel sub-audible datastream has a limitation in the number of bits it can use to represent a talkgroup ID.
 Because of this the last digit of the talkgroup ID (right-most) is removed.
 The radio then presumes any ID it receives is an odd-numbered talkgroup ID.
 This is the reason behind odd numbering of talkgroups on SmartNet systems.
 If the systems administrator assigned odd AND even numbered talkgroups there would be a lot of confusion with the Priority Monitor feature when reading the data over the voice channel.
-This was a problem with the Radio Shack PRO-92 as it used only the sub-audible data to track trunked systems.
+This was a problem with the Radio Shack PRO-92 with the 1.00 firmware as it used only the sub-audible data to track trunked systems.